Review

 Much in evidence these days was a nasty

-little Japanese doctor called Chikami - and referred to by our men as Sunshine
+little Japanese doctor called Chikami - and referred

-Sam.
-Just how diabolical and cold-blooded he was we were to learn.
-He was
+to by our men as Sunshine Sam.
+Just how diabolical and cold-blooded he was we

-responsible for an atrocity, in face of all others, hard to believe.
-Captain
+were to learn.
+He was responsible for an atrocity, in face of all others, hard

-Gray of Engineer Services had been captured by the Japs soon after the fall of
+to believe.
+Captain Gray of Engineer Services had been captured by the Japs soon after the fall of Rabaul.
+He refused to give

-Rabaul.
-He refused to give information about the Australian Army and was tied
+information about the Australian Army and was tied to a tree near the Bishop’s

-to a tree near the Bishop’s residence, a residence which was now occupied by
+residence, a residence which was now occupied by the Japanese Army officer in

-the Japanese Army officer in charge of the Japs at Vunapope, Lieutenant Colonel
+charge of the Japs at Vunapope,

-courage was entwined in the fibres of his heart and his torturers could gain no
+Captain Gray was repeatedly beaten, but his courage was entwined in the fibres of his heart and his torturers could gain no

 information from him.
 He was taken to a nearby coconut plantation where

 missionaries were forced to witness his macabre execution.
-Doctor Chikami
+Doctor Chikami cut out this brave man’s heart while he was still

-cut out this brave man’s heart while he was still alive “in order to study his
+alive “in order to study his reactions”

 The original story from This Crowd